dustinpfister/blog_posts/_posts/js-array-length.md

 ### 1.1 - Array length, count, and Array index

 An array has a length property and in most situations the length property is also the number of actual elements in the array as well.
 However this is not always the case depending on how you go about counting elements.
-So an arrays count of elements might differ from the length of the array depending on the methodology of how a developer might go about counting elements in an array.
+So an arrays count of elements might differ from the length of the array depending on the methodology used to count elements, or potential elements if you prefer.
 One way of putting it would be thinking of an empty liter sized bottle, it might be an empty bottle but it still has a capacity of one liter.
-The count of the liter could be the same as the length if we are counting empty space, otherwise it is not.
+The length of an array could be thought of as the liter bottle itself, and the count of an array can be thought of as whatever amount of volume of something is filling that array.

 In addition to the length of an array, and the count of the elements in the array there is also the array index value.
 This is often a number or a string that can be easily converted to a number that reflects the index of a certain element in an array.
 That being said there are at least three general numerical values of interest when it cokes to working with an array then, the max capacity or array length, the element count, and the current index value when it comes to looping over the contents of an array.